 - Auto investment to help lenders diversify their investments based on their risk tolerance, interest rates, and other preferences.

 Blockchain is at the forefront of FinTech innovations with the total market projected to reach $36.04 billion in 2028, growing at a stunning annual rate of 59.9%.
-Among the most well-known examples are cryptocurrency trading platforms like Binance and Tokocrypto that allow people to trade coins in an anonymous fashion.
+Among the most well-known examples are cryptocurrency trading platforms like Binance and Tokocrypto which allow people to trade coins in an anonymous fashion.

 How Blockchain works